clairesonglee/dpm/README.md

 # Darshan-PNetCDF Module
-The Darshan-PNetCDF supports parallel I/O functions for the PNetCDF library.
+The Darshan-PNetCDF module supports parallel I/O functions for the PNetCDF library.
 This repo is organized as follows:

 * testcode: This folder contains the test files used to test the  functionality of the implemented PNetCDF APIs